Criteria for Grant

 - Educational environment (if applying for a doctoral thesis grant)

-MAIN FUNDING CRITERIA FOR OTHER THAN RESEARCH PROJECTS
+FOR OTHER THAN RESEARCH PROJECTS (implementation of researched environmental information):

 - The solution orientation, societal relevance and scalability of the project